 With only a t-shirt and a long sleeve mock turtleneck underneath, the Firefly Jacket provided good warmth even in 20°F weather in Moscow.
 While I didn't want to stand around or sit down for long, I was quite comfortable as long as I was moving.

 I walked from my hotel in the Garden Circle of Moscow to Red Square.
 The wind was blowing with snow flurries.
-I also had on my Renegade Pants and KÜHL Skull Cap.
+I also had on my Renegade Pants and KÜHL Neck Gaiter.
 My legs were not cold at all, nor was my upper body.
-My face and neck were cold, and I wished I’d brought the KÜHL Gaiter.
+My face and neck were cold, and I wished I'd brought the KÜHL Gaiter.
 That would have been perfect!

 What I Like about the Firefly Jacket